-Note: If you don’t see texts or tables, you can zoom-in to see.
+Note: If you don’t see texts or tables, you can pinch zoom-in to magnify screen.
 You will see small texts because of your smartphone screen.

 Bottom Line: View Desktop Site on Chrome iOS

-If you want to experience full fledge desktop sites on your iPhone devices, then Chrome iOS lets you do just that.
-With the view desktop site feature, you can easily switch between desktop and mobile versions of the website.
+If you want to experience full-fledged desktop sites on your iPhone, then Chrome iOS lets you do that.
+With the view desktop site iPhone feature, you can easily switch between desktop and mobile versions of a website.

 It’s a highly recommended feature if you’re browsing online forms, download sites, etc. Not only will it help you understand the content of the website better, but it will also eliminate the risk of mobile-driven viruses that the mobile version of the website contains.

-No more ‘your iPhone has infected with the XYZ virus, click here to fix’ type of messages if you’re using a desktop version of the website using Chrome iOS.
+Now you don’t have to read more of ”your iPhone has infected with the XYZ virus, click here to fix” type of messages if you’re using a desktop version of the website using Chrome iOS.

 Similarly, you can also enable the mobile site view on the chrome computer browser.
 It’s just the opposite of what we just learned.
 The mobile site view is useful for web developers who want to test the site view in different screen layouts (mobile phones/tablets/desktops).

-Let us know what do you think about the desktop site view option in your hand-held iPhone or iPad devices within the Chrome browser.
+Let us know what is your perspective about the desktop site iPhone option.
 Isn’t it great?
-Share your thoughts.
+Do share your thoughts.

 Lastly, here are the recommended web browsers for your computer and mobile phone that you should give a try.